-6.1.1 Running Node Manager as a Startup Service
+Running Node Manager as a Startup Service

-Node Manager must run on each computer that hosts a WebLogic Server instance that you want to control with Node Manager.
-Ideally, Node Manager should run as an operating system service or daemon, so that it is automatically restarted in the event of system failure or reboot.
+Node Manager must run on each computer that hosts an Oracle WebLogic Server instance that you want to control with Node Manager.
+Ideally, Node Manager should run as an operating system service or daemon, so that it is automatically restarted in the event of a system failure or reboot.